ENate/nlp-classification-example/README.md

 This folder contains LSTM and CNN examples implemented using Tensorflow, python, scikit-learn, text classification examples

-To run, clone the repository using  ```git clone <repo-name> ``` and supply the data assuming the environment has been properly configured.
+To run, clone the repository using  `git clone <repo-name>` and supply the data assuming the environment has been properly configured.
+You will create two separate DB Session objects and use them knowingly in the code - whether same name or not, you will adapt the .env and the code accordingly you can even plug the same cli on multiple Astra organization ...try astra config list changing the code and providing different settings you can (you can create DB-specific and DB-generic tokens also)